passcod/mushi/README.md

 On connection establishment, an Endpoint receives the DER-encoded Public Key Information block of the other side, and can use that as an opaque identity blob for the remote peer.
-That structure contains both the public key data and an algorithm specifier, which lets peers choose from ECDSA or ED25519 as is more convenient for them.
+That structure contains both the public key data and an algorithm specifier, which lets applications choose from ECDSA or ED25519 as is more convenient.
 (RSA is not allowed.)

 ## How do I use this?